 - The new bridge is 50 feet long and 12 feet wide supported by steel I-beams.

-- Construction is planned to take 16 weeks with an estimated completion date of mid-November.
-Construction will be done between the hours of 8 a.m. to 5 p.m. with no work scheduled during the weekends.
+- Construction began in July and is estimated to complete in late December.
+Construction will take place between the hours of 8 a.m. to 5 p.m. with no work scheduled during the weekends.

 - Work will be scheduled with the goal to limit disruptions, however, noise may be a factor for the Meditation Hut and Murphy House.